-Individuals older than 65 are not covered by Book II of the German Social Code and are therefore not considered members of a benefit unit (coded 0) unless they live with a partner who is under 65 (or a child under 25).
+Individuals who reached the age limit according to § 7a, are not covered by Book II of the German Social Code and are therefore not considered members of a benefit unit (coded 0) unless they live with a partner who has not yet reached the age limit according to § 7a (or a child under 25).
 Likewise, children who have not reached age 15 who live in a household without their parents are not considered members of a benefit unit (code 0) because they are covered by the provisions of German Social Code Book XII.
 Benefit units were not assigned to households with missing information on relationships or the age of certain house-hold members.
 Instead, all members of these households were assigned code 99.
 By approximation, such households are interpreted as households consisting of only one benefit unit.
-Literature: German Social Code Book II - basic security for job-seekers (Sozialgesetzbuch, Zweites Buch - Grundsicherung für Arbeitssuchende (SGB II))
+Literature: German Social Code Book II basic security for job-seekers (Sozialgesetzbuch, Zweites Buch - Grundsicherung für Arbeitssuchende (SGB II))